 At the center of the multi-annual strategic plan, operations of the business segment are being developed and expanded.
 Business loans are managed using a range of risk benchmarks and its risk level is low-medium.
 The Bank has the business. legal and operating infrastructure for flexible management of credit risk by selling and/or sharing risk.
-In the third quarter of 2019, there were no deviations from risk limits, and the Bank is acting and constantly reviewing the risk profile and limits, in line with the scope of operations and risk.
+In the second quarter of 2019, there were no deviations from risk limits, and the Bank is acting and constantly reviewing the risk profile and limits, in line with the scope of operations and risk.

 Loans in the micro and small business segment are a key growth engine and a component of the Bank's strategic plan.
 This segment is highly diversified in terms of clients in various economic sectors, mostly in small industry, trade, business and financial services.
 Financing in the micro and small business segment is mostly provided for short terms, for current operations and for financing of working capital, covering gaps in cash flow, financing trade receivables, inventory and import activities.
 Such financing is provided against appropriate collateral, such as checks for collateral / checks receivable, invoices, pledging of contracts and current liens.
-The risk level in the credit portfolio for small and micro-businesses is constantly monitored, including use of custom credit rating models and setting the appropriate risk appetite.
-The Bank also monitors high-risk economic sectors.
-In the third quarter of 2019, the Bank continued development of computer-based processes for credit applications and a model to determine differential interest authorizations.
+The risk level in the credit portfolio for small and microbusinesses is constantly monitored, including use of custom credit rating models and monitoring of high-risk economic sectors.
+In the second quarter of 2019, the Bank continued development of computer-based processes for credit applications and a model to determine differential interest authorizations.

-Loans to medium businesses are typically highly diversified across clients, total credit per client, economic sectors and by geography.
+Loans to medium businesses are typically highly diversified across clients, economic sectors and by geography.
 Financing is provided to this segment for current operations through financing of working capital, including financing of trade receivables and inventory, which is typically short-term financing, expansion and investment in the firm, which is typically medium- and long-term financing.
-This financing is backed by most existing collateral types, such as: deposits, securities, real estate, equipment, vehicles, current liens, various guarantees and personal guarantees.
+This financing is backed by most existing collateral types, such as: deposits, securities, equipment, vehicles, current liens, various guarantees and personal guarantees.
 In addition, financial covenants are used for these clients, in order to mitigate risk.